sesam-community/power-bi/README.md

  * If table has 250.000 or more entities, 120 POST entities requests per hour per dataset
  * 5.000.000 max entitiesa stored per table
  * 4.000 characters per value for string column in POST entities operation## Example of Sesam sink config

+Practically speaking when posting data from sesam, this means we are limited to datasets of 1.000.000 rows/entities, as we need to adopt a truncate-load pattern, and generally cannot wait 1 hour per 1.000.000 "batch".

 ## Register a web application with the Azure Active Directory admin center